Nancy Drew: Danger by Design

 Danger by Design is the 14th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled Death by Design (1988).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the book Death by Design (1988).